 Food and Wine Ideas for Your Christmas Day Meals.

 Well, it’s coming up to my favourite time of the year, the time of peace and good cheer with your family and friends.
-It’s also the time to make sure that you have your wines for your main meals and those through to New Year’s Eve and beyond.
+It’s also the time to ensure you have your wines for your main meals and those through to New Year’s Eve and beyond.

-What do most people find the most difficult and time-consuming, is it looking for gifts for all of those that mean something to you or is it getting the food from the supermarkets or local stores?
+What do most people find the most difficult and time-consuming?
+Is it looking for gifts for all of those who mean something to you, or is it getting food from the supermarkets or local stores?

 Then, having spent a month shopping for both presents and food, only to find on the day that you forgot the stuffing for the turkey.
 That’s got the easy stuff out of the way. ( Laughing his socks off)

-But on a more serious note, this can be a really stressful time of the year for all of us that are trying to get everything sorted for the festive season.
+But on a more serious note, this can be a stressful time of the year for everyone trying to get everything sorted for the festive season.

-That is why I thought that it might be helpful if I could at least help you with the wines that would give you the right rocking time for your celebrations.
+That is why I thought it might be helpful if I could at least help you choose the wines that would give your celebrations the right rocking time.

-Bearing in mind that there are 10 days between the Friday before the main event through until New Year’s Day, this is a great time to be looking for some fabulous wines whether you prefer red, white or rose.
+Bearing in mind that there are ten days between the Friday before the main event and New Year’s Day, this is a great time to look for some fabulous wines, whether you prefer red, white, or rose.

-This also gives us 10 potential festive meals with all the goodies that make for fun and laughter.
-Rather than making myself look like some sort of guru with food pairings.
+This also gives us ten potential festive meals with all the goodies that make for fun and laughter.
+Rather than making myself look like some guru with food pairings.

 Here is a list of wine pairings from Fiona Beckett at, Matching Food and Wine.